 Anything you would fry for yourself should obviously be avoided regardless of your dog's diet, low fat or not.
 Keep the foods and meals you give to your dog as plain and simple as possible and do not use any salt, condiments, sauces.
 Use some dog food toppers to enhance the taste if need be.

-There is no “right” way of lowering your dog’s obesity – every single dog breed is different with their eating habits.
+There is no right way of lowering your dogs obesity every single dog breed is different from their eating habits.
 Some dogs are picky eaters while some naturally eat voraciously.
-While a low fat dog food may not cater to all dogs in the world, it will surely be a great addition on your dog’s journey to weight loss.
+While a low-fat dog food may not cater to all dogs in the world, it will surely be a great addition on your dogs journey to weight loss.